TL;DR

 What is a modal in UX?

-- Modeless dialogs – Stay open but let users interact with other parts of the interface.
+- Modeless dialogs – Stay open but let users interact with other parts of the user interface.
 Example: A floating chat window.

-Oh, and one more thing that may interest you while reading this article: modal vs dialog.
+Oh, and one more thing that may interest you while reading this article: modal vs. dialog.

 A dialog is a broader term that includes both modal and non-modal interactions.
 It can be modal (blocking) or non-modal (allowing interaction with the background).